There are so many reasons chin-length hairstyles are so hot right now.

 3. A-Line Bob

-The classic A-line bob keeps the length at the front and off your neck, giving the illusion of longer hair.
+The classic A-line bob keeps the length at the front and off your neck, giving the illusion of longer hair — almost a neck-length cut.
 You can change up your look with this style by parting it to the side or in the middle.
 Either way, the sweeping front pieces will perfectly frame your face.

 4. Long Asymmetrical Pixie with Side Swept Bangs